All Products

 8%

-When configured correctly, OpenClaw's architecture can effectively reduce the attack surface.
-However, from a security engineering perspective, it relies on runtime checks within the same trust domain, which has several inherent limitations:
+Properly configured, OpenClaw can reduce the attack surface.
+However, these are runtime checks within the same trust domain with inherent limitations:

-Policy misconfigurations, rule omissions, or policy bypasses (such as indirectly achieving high-risk effects through a legitimate toolchain) can lead to unauthorized execution.
-A lack of independent auditing after policy changes makes post-incident attribution difficult.
+Policy misconfigurations, rule omissions, or policy bypasses (such as chaining legitimate tools to achieve high-risk effects) can lead to unauthorized execution.
+A lack of independent auditing for policy changes makes post-incident attribution difficult.

-Detects when a session makes no substantive progress over several rounds (such as no new user or assistant messages, only repeated tool calls) and triggers an alert or termination.
+Detects when a session makes no substantive progress over several turns (for example, no new user/assistant messages, only repeated tool calls) and triggers an alert or termination.

-This feature can only identify "no-progress" loops.
-It cannot identify multi-step operation chains that are logically consistent but have disastrous results (such as gradual inducement to delete or exfiltrate data).
-False positives and false negatives depend on threshold tuning.
+Can only identify "no-progress" loops.
+It cannot detect multi-step operation chains that are logically consistent but have disastrous outcomes (for example, gradually inducing deletion or data exfiltration).
+False positives and negatives depend on threshold tuning.

 Command allowlist/denylist

-Filters executable commands for tools such as exec and shell using an allowlist or denylist to reduce arbitrary command execution.
+Filters executable commands for tools like exec and shell by using an allowlist or denylist to reduce arbitrary command execution.

-Obfuscated or encoded commands (such as base64-decoded execution or aliased and multi-line concatenation) have historically bypassed filters, leading to corresponding CVEs and fixes.
-The lists often lag behind new attack techniques.
+Obfuscated or encoded commands (such as base64-decoded execution, aliasing, or newline concatenation) have historically bypassed filters, leading to corresponding CVEs and fixes.
+List maintenance often lags behind new attack techniques.

 Context and security instructions

-Injects constraints such as "Do not do X" or "Require approval before doing Y" through the System Prompt, relying on the model to comply.
+Injects constraints like "Do not do X" or "Approval required for Y" through System Prompts, relying on the model to comply.

-In long conversations, context window compression, summarization, or truncation can dilute or cause the model to "forget" key security instructions.
-Adversarial inputs can attempt to override or weaken these constraints (Prompt Injection).
+In long conversations, context window compression, summarization, or truncation can dilute or cause the model to "forget" critical security instructions.
+Adversarial inputs can attempt to override or weaken these constraints (prompt injection).

 Solution overview